sanghyunpark-1/sanghyunpark-1.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a fifth-year PhD student in the [Department of Electrical and Computer Engineering](https://cse.umn.edu/ece) at the University of Minnesota.
-My research is on the plasmonic and photonic properties of two-dimensional materials and is supervised by [Prof. Tony Low](https://tonylow.umn.edu).
+I am a fifth-year PhD student in the [Department of Electrical and Computer Engineering](https://cse.umn.edu/ece) at the University of Minnesota supervised by [Prof. Tony Low](https://tonylow.umn.edu).
+I use theoretical and computational methods to study nanophotonics in two-dimensional materials with a focus on surface polaritons.
 I also work closely with [Prof. Eugene Mele](https://live-sas-physics.pantheon.sas.upenn.edu/people/standing-faculty/eugene-mele) (UPenn) on topological plasmonic crystals.

 Before starting my PhD, I was a researcher at the [IBS Center for Integrated Nanostructure Physics](https://cinap.ibs.re.kr/html/cinap_en/) in Suwon, South Korea.
 I worked on non-Hermitan metasurfaces and was advised by [Prof. Teun-Teun Kim](https://sites.google.com/site/teunteunkim/about).